petercpark/The_Uni/README.md

 # The Uni Board
 The uni-body split ortholinear keyboard for stenography, or the Uni for short.
 By Peter C Park.
+This is the pro micro version.
 I used KiCad Nightly Release so the kicad files are not compatible with older version.

 Buy it now at [StenoKeyboards.com](https://www.stenokeyboards.com/).